mlrun/mlrun/docs/serving/graph-ha-cfg.md

 - `max_in_flight`: If the processing time is very high then `max_in_flight` should not be very high.
 Otherwise, there will be many retries.
 - `ack_window_size`: The consumer buffer size + max_in_flight, since it is per each shard and there is a single worker.
 See [ack_window_size](../api/mlrun.runtimes.html#mlrun.runtimes.RemoteRuntime.add_v3io_stream_trigger).

-You should pay great attention when defining the Window ACK.
+You should pay great attention when defining the `ack_window_size`.
 It depends on the entire graph flow, and you need to understand when steps are done in parallel (branching) vs. sequential invocation.
 Another key aspect is that the number of workers should also affect the window size.

 For example:
 - If a graph includes: consumer -> remote r1 -> remote r2